By Jim Boyce | There is trouble at table five.

 I recall our instructions at the start of the day.

-“It’s all about the match, not about the wine or the food, it’s about the match,” Caillard had said.
+“It’s all about the match, not about the wine or the food, it’s about the match,” said Caillard.

 Given this, I like the continental European case.
-The wine and food do pair well, and the faultiness is debatable.
+The wine and food do pair well, the wine faultiness debatable.
 Does it matter?

 “The panel chair makes the final decision,” Caillard also explained to us earlier.
 “It’s the final decision, whether you like it or not.”

 And so it goes.

 To be fair, this was an extreme case.
 There tended to be more agreement than not with other pairings.
 But it underscores that even experts can disagreeâ€”widely.
 Two experts gave a pairing of 95 or more points, a score supposed to mean “you’d turn around to someone and say, “If you’re eating this dish, you must find this wine.”
 Two others found it gross.

 That doesn’t make pairing irrelevant, just more complicated in a world where many want simple definitive answers.
 My advice: consider expert recommendations as just one item in a buffet of opinions, along with tips from friends, suggestions from writers, your own food and drink experience, and more.
 And if that’s too much, just enjoy the foods you like and the wines you like, and ignore that buffet altogether.